mobileFX/WebKitX/README.md

 End Sub
 ```

 The following code demonstrates the proper way to attach a DOM event.
-You need to execute the attachment code using **CefPostTask** in the UI CEF thread and you need two helper classes to do so: a **CefDOMVisitor** for asynchronous access to the DOM and **CefDOMEventListener** for handling the event and performing the callback.
+You need to execute the attachment code using **CefPostTask** in the CEF UI Thread, and you need two helper classes to do so: a **CefDOMVisitor** for asynchronous access to the DOM and **CefDOMEventListener** for handling the event and performing the callback.

+Remember, VB6 functions are __stdcall and VB6 objects are COM objects.
+In the first case we need to cast `AddressOf <handler>` to `typedef LONG (__stdcall *VISUAL_BASIC_6_FN_PTR)(LONG, LONG);` and in the second case we need to use 	`IDispatch` interface.

 ```C++
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////